-If you wish to report a noise complaint please use Self Service online.
+If you wish to report a noise complaint please use the online reporting form

 Noise is generally regarded as unwanted sound - that is too loud, too intrusive or too persistent.
 The types of noise, which people frequently complain about, can be divided into three distinct types - Domestic Noise, Commercial Noise and Noise in Streets.